 Freedom To Thrive creates spaces to engage participants in political education and leadership development.
 Through shared learning and popular education style teaching, we center pro-Black and abolitionist organizing.These spaces build the capacity, joy and dignity of our people.

-Our We Rise training offers a chance to connect personally with the ways criminalization has harmed our communities, begin to heal, and collectively envision something different.
-Participants learn concrete campaigning skills, and delve into the intersections of the criminal justice and immigration systems, developing a sense of shared struggle and long-term strategy to end them.
+Our We Rise convening offers a chance for women, femmes and GNC organizers to connect personally with the ways criminalization has harmed our communities, begin to heal, and collectively envision a different and better world.

 - We use webinars as a political education tool and a means of co-creating across geography and physical constraints.